Remmeauth/remme-core/README.md

 ### For an end-user

-Go to the [Releases](https://github.com/Remmeauth/remme-core/releases) section and download the latest version for end-users (`<version_number>-release.zip`).
-Unpack this archive and run `./run.sh`.
-After this file has started up, open a new terminal window and run `./shell.sh` to access the interactive shell.
+1. Download the latest release from [Releases](https://github.com/Remmeauth/remme-core/releases) section (`<version_number>-release.zip`).
+Unpack it.
+1. Start node: Open a terminal inside the unpacked folder and run `./run.sh`.
+1. Enter interactive shell: Open a new terminal window and run `./shell.sh`.

 On the first run you will need to initialize the genesis block.
 To make that just run `./genesis.sh`.
 This will generate a new key pair and genesis block.